-The English Department at Bar-Ilan University offers a range of possibilities for students interested in pursuing an advanced degree in English literature.
+The Department of English Literature & Linguistics at Bar-Ilan University offers a range of possibilities for students interested in pursuing an advanced degree in English literature.

-Click here for instructions on how to apply to our MA programs.
+Click here for instructions on how to apply to our MA program.

 Taken over two-three years (depending on the student's other time commitments), our MA program offers an opportunity to study English and American literature at a high level and in a wide range of historical and theoretical contexts.
 Students also have the unique opportunity to combine literary studies with courses in literary translation and/or creative writing.